-If you have been training to a plan you should already be in great condition with plenty of strength and endurance. (learn more about specific training)
+If you have been following one of our UTA training plans, you should currently be in great condition with plenty of strength and endurance. (learn more about specific training)

 What Training Should You Do Right Now?

 Now is the ideal time to go back to a base training plan.

 YOUR BASE TRAINING PHASE SHOULD INCLUDE:

 - Mostly Easy Aerobic Runs